Stonepeak: Background

 In 2008, Michael Dorrell and Trent Vichie joined Blackstone Inc. from the Macquarie Group to establish its infrastructure investment unit.
 In 2011, the unit was spun off as an independent firm named Stonepeak which was based in New York.

 The firm's debut fund, Stonepeak Infrastructure Fund I raised $1.65 billion with its investors including Washington State, Oregon State, Virginia Retirement System and TIAA.

 In September 2018, Stonepeak received a $350 million off balance sheet investment from Landmark Partners.

 In March 2021, Vichie left Stonepeak to found his own company, EverWind Fuels.

 In November 2021, Bloomberg News reported Stonepeak was in discussions on expanding into real estate investments and setting up its first real estate investment fund.
 In July 2022, its debut real estate fund, Stonepeak Real Estate Partners was launched.
 In September 2022, the Texas Municipal Retirement System committed $150 million to the fund.

 In July 2023, Blue Owl Capital made a $2 billion 13.5% minority investment in Stonepeak, valuing the firm at approximately $15 billion.

 The firm is noted for having numerous ex-Macquarie Group employees in its ranks.
 Apart from both its co-founders, several of its senior managing directors also previously worked at the Macquarie Group.

-Notable deals
+In August 2025, Stonepeak launched WahajPeak, a renewable energy platform investing in utility-scale solar, wind, and battery storage projects across the Gulf Cooperation Council and the broader Middle East.

+Acquisitions and investments

 In March 2017, Stonepeak acquired Cologix.

 In November 2020, Stonepeak acquired Astound Broadband from TPG Inc. for $3.6 billion in cash along with $4.5 billion in debt.

 In November 2022, Stonepeak and Spirit Super acquired the Port of Geelong in a $732 million deal.

 In April 2021, Stonepeak teamed up with EQT AB to acquire KPN but in May, KPN rejected the deal.

 In October 2021.
 Stonepeak acquired Teekay LNG in a $6.2 billion deal.

 In May 2022, Stonepeak teamed up with Blackstone Inc.’s Blackstone Real Estate Income Trust and the Cherng Family Trust (Panda Restaurant Group) to acquire the Cosmopolitan of Las Vegas for $5.65 billion.

+In March 2024, Stonepeak completed the acquisition of Textainer, a Bermuda-based lessor of intermodal shipping containers, taking the company private.
+Textainer common shareholders received $50.00 per share in cash, valuing the common equity at approximately $2.1 billion and giving the transaction an enterprise value of about $7.4 billion.

-In April 2025, it was announced Stonepeak and Kohlberg Kravis Roberts had agreed to buy Assura plc, a UK-listed real estate company, in a deal worth £1.6 billion.
-The deal is set to complete in autumn 2025 and is subject to approval.
+In April 2025, it was announced that Stonepeak and KKR had agreed to buy Assura plc (AGRP), a UK-listed real estate company, in a deal worth £1.6 billion.
+Primary Health Properties (PHP) submitted a competing bid worth £1.79 billion, which was accepted by AGRP shareholders in August 2025.